AchieveAbility Experts

 Heather Symonds: Dyslexia Expert

-Heather Symonds has been teaching for 27 years, during which time she has delivered units on; the PGCE (Greenwich), ‘A’ level provision Access to Humanities as Course Director.
+Heather Symonds has been teaching for 27 years, during which time she has delivered units on; the PGCE (Greenwich), level provision Access to Humanities as Course Director.
 She held the post of Development Officer for NOCN (Open College of South London) and was a researcher in the School for Independent Study at the University of East London.

-Currently, Heather is Dyslexia Co-coordinator/Adviser at LCC, University of the Arts London.
-She has been working with students within the field of Creative Arts for 14 years.
+Heather is Dyslexia Co-coordinator/Adviser who has been working with students within the field of Creative Arts for 14 years.
 Her work includes staff development and awareness training.
-Her Teaching and Learning Fellowship in 2005 led to staff and student handbooks and e guidance for oral assessment.
-In promoting a sustainable viva voce as accommodated assessment she has delivered staff development both nationally and internationally, notably, HEA 2007, SEDA 2007, CLTAD 2008 ,INSEA Japan 2008 and ‘Doing It Better’ RMIT/La Trobe in Australia 2007.
+Her Teaching and Learning Fellowship in 2005 led to staff and student handbooks and guidance for oral assessment.
+In promoting a sustainable viva voce as accommodated assessment she has delivered staff development both nationally and internationally, notably, HEA 2007, SEDA 2007, CLTAD 2008 ,INSEA Japan 2008 and Doing It Better RMIT/La Trobe in Australia 2007.

-Her current research continues to include the viva voce together with oral assessment as inclusive curriculum.
-Heather’s recent published contribution centres on Teaching, Learning and Assessment in: Neurodiversity in Higher Education edited by David Pollak (Wiley, 2009).
-Her last journal article expresses the process of a new assessment for students with dyslexia: ‘Introducing Oral assessment within creative practice: ‘I can write but it’s like walking against the wind’.
+Her research continues to include the viva voce together with oral assessment as inclusive curriculum.
+Heather's published contribution centres on Teaching, Learning and Assessment in: Neurodiversity in Higher Education edited by David Pollak (Wiley, 2009).
+Her last journal article expresses the process of a new assessment for students with dyslexia: âIntroducing Oral Assessment within Creative Practice: I can write but it's like walking against the wind.
 (Intellect Writing PAD 2009).
-In June 2009 she will present at the ‘9th International Conference for Diversity in Organisations, Communities and Nations’, Riga, Latvia.
+In June 2009 she will present at the 9th International Conference for Diversity in Organisations, Communities and Nations, Riga, Latvia.

 Heather has worked with students from diverse backgrounds to produce oral material against grading descriptors in Sound Design, Fashion, Fine Art and Photojournalism.
 In working towards InCurriculum she has delivered a cross college elective; oral presentations and hopes that freedom of choice within assessment will help to create inclusive curriculum.